Robert J. Kleberg, Jr. and Helen C. Kleberg Foundation

 • National impact and reach

-• Strong public access components through educational programs and community outreach
+• Strong public access components through educational programmes and community outreach

-• Exhibition quality must be of "the highest caliber"
+• Exhibition quality must be of "the highest calibre"

 Recent Arts Examples: